prpole/dissertation/prospectus/notes.md

-In Cather's novels, Outland and Latour are both readers of culture as it is expressed in infrastructure---and not just readers, but *rereaders* who take these infrastructural signs and translate them for their own Utopian ends.
+In Cather's novels, Outland and Latour are both readers of culture as it is expressed in infrastructure---and not just readers, but *rereaders* who take these infrastructural signs and translate them for their own utopian ends.
 Out of the traces of Ácoma Pueblo ruins (or ruins based on them), they create ecotopian spaces that either permit the queering of domestic labor, in Outland's case, or resolve the tension between colonial conquest and religious